ntk148v/awesome-stars/README.md

 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 - [gosync](https://github.com/hschauhan/gosync) - An Opensource Google Drive client written in Python
 - [pootle](https://github.com/translate/pootle) - Online translation tool
-- [dropbox-sdk-python](https://github.com/dropbox/dropbox-sdk-python) - Python SDK for Dropbox API v2.
+- [dropbox-sdk-python](https://github.com/dropbox/dropbox-sdk-python) - The Official Dropbox API V2 SDK for Python
 - [python-chord](https://github.com/gaston770/python-chord) - Python implementation of Chord DHT
 - [incubator-superset](https://github.com/apache/incubator-superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [pyup](https://github.com/pyupio/pyup) - A tool to update your project's dependencies on GitHub.
 Runs on pyup.io, comes with a command line interface.